nikolaDrljaca/gateway-sample/report.md

 Commonly, in a distributed system depending on the number of services and the number of running instances, communicating with services directly might not be the best approach.

-For clients, most of the time it is most convenient to expose singluar endpoints that 'just work'.
+For clients, most of the time it is most convenient to expose singular endpoints that 'just work'.

 **API Gateway** is a pattern that exposes a single entrypoint for each client.
 Gateways are most commonly deployed by client device type (mobile, web, vehicle, IoT, etc).